nightroman/Mdbc/README.md

 **Step 1:** Get and install *Mdbc*:

-An easy way to get and install is the PowerShell module [PsGet](https://github.com/psget/psget):
+An easy way to get and install is the PowerShell tool [PsGet](https://github.com/psget/psget):

     Import-Module PsGet